oxinabox/Kaldi-Notes/fst-example/index.md

 #Introduction to Finite State Transducers
 Weighted Finite State Transducers is a generalisations of finite state machines.
-They can be used for many purposed, including implementing algorithms that are hard to write out otherwise -- such as HMMs, as well as for the representation of knowledge -- similar to a grammer.
+They can be used for many purposed, including implementing algorithms that are hard to write out otherwise -- such as HMMs, as well as for the representation of knowledge -- similar to a grammar.

 ##Other places to get information
  - A descent set of slides can be found [here](http://www.gavo.t.u-tokyo.ac.jp/~novakj/wfst-algorithms.pdf)
- - [The OpenFst documentation](http://www.openfst.org/twiki/bin/view/FST/FstQuickTour) and [FST Examples](http://www.openfst.org/twiki/bin/view/FST/FstExamples) are  nonaweful, though the shell  and C++ sections are intermixed.
+ - [The OpenFst documentation](http://www.openfst.org/twiki/bin/view/FST/FstQuickTour) and [FST Examples](http://www.openfst.org/twiki/bin/view/FST/FstExamples) are  nonawful, though the shell  and C++ sections are intermixed.
  - [Speech Recognition with Weighted Finite-state Transducers](http://www.cs.nyu.edu/~mohri/pub/hbka.pdf) a book chapter.

 ![A FST for TIDIGITS](../tidigits/lexiconFST.png)

-Above: An FST for pronouncing the digits 1-9 and two pronouncations of zero as:  O(o) and zero (z), as used in TIDIGITS
+Above: An FST for pronouncing the digits 1-9 and two pronouncations of zero as:  O (o) and zero (z), as used in TIDIGITS

 ##Terminology
 ###Symbols and Strings
 Symbols come from some alphabet.
-They could be letters, words, phomemes, etc.
+They could be letters, words, phonemes, etc.

 A string is a series of symbols from an alphabet, it can include the empty string.
 Matching the examples above, a string could be a word (spelt out), a sentence, a word (spelt out phonetically), etc.

-A string can be represented as a Finite State Acceptor, where each symbol links to the a state which links to the next.
+A string can be represented as a Finite State Acceptor, where each symbol links to the state which links to the next.

 ###Finite State Acceptor (FSA)
-A Finite State Acceptor has the componants of:
+A Finite State Acceptor has the components of:

  - a number of States
      - one or more of which is initial
      - one or more of which is terminal
- - connections between states, with a input symbol (ie label)
+ - connections between states, with a input symbol (IE label)
-     - the symbol could be the empty string (often writen "-" or "<eps>" or "ε")
+     - the symbol could be the empty string (often written "-" or "<eps>" or "ε")
-     - Not nescisarily a one to one label to next state mapping (ie nondetermatistic)
+     - Not necessarily a one to one label to next state mapping (IE nondeterministic)

-A FSA can be used to check if a string matches its patern -- it is computationally equivelent to a regular expression.
+A FSA can be used to check if a string matches its pattern -- it is computationally equivalent to a regular expression.
 It can also be used to generate strings which match that pattern.

-FSA&apos;s can be treated as FSTs with same input and output symbols at each edge.
+FSA's can be treated as FSTs with same input and output symbols at each edge.
 Kaldi example scripts sometimes write them this way.

 ###Finite State Transducers (FST)
-A Finite State Transducer extends the Finite State Acceptor wih the addition of:
+A Finite State Transducer extends the Finite State Acceptor with the addition of:

  - output labels on each edge
    - again the output can be the empty string.
      - it is common (such as in the TIDIGIT example above), to see only the first transition in a nonbranching substructure to be labels -- the other states have nothing to add other than confirming we are in that chain. (which we might Not be)
      - The input alphabet and output alphabet do not have to be the same, and indeed are normally not.

-A FST can be used to translate strings in its input alphabet to strings in its output alphabet, iff the input string matches the FSTs structure of allowed transistions.
+A FST can be used to translate strings in its input alphabet to strings in its output alphabet, iff the input string matches the FSTs structure of allowed transitions.
 Thus if a FSA accepting its input alphabet is composed with it, it can translate the FSA.
 A series of FSAs can be composed, translating (matched) alphabet to alphabet, to get the desired output.

 ###Weighted Finite State Acceptor/Transducer
-As per the orginal, but with a weight assiciated with each edge (as well as input, and output for transducers) This weight has a ⊕ and ⊗  operation defined on it, so that weight of alternitives and that cumulitive weight along a path can be found.
+As per the ordinal, but with a weight associated with each edge (as well as input, and output for transducers) This weight has a ⊕ and ⊗  operation defined on it, so that weight of alternatives and that cumulative weight along a path can be found.

- - eg weight along a path is prouct of probabilities, and represents the probability of that input string.
+ - e.g. weight along a path is product of probabilities, and represents the probability of that input string.
- - eg sum of weights on two edges is the probaility of either of those alternitives.
+ - e.g. sum of weights on two edges is the probability of either of those alternitives.

-#Finite State Transnducers in Kaldi
+#Finite State Transducers in Kaldi

-Kaldi uses FSTs (and FSAs), as a common knowledge repressentation for all things.
+Kaldi uses FSTs (and FSAs), as a common knowledge representation for all things.

 #OpenFST